NicolasHug/nicolashug.github.io/_posts/2019-06-01-gradient_boosting_descent.md

 ## Wait, what?

+Computing the gradient of the loss with respect to the predictions
+$\hat{y}_i$ is something that I found quite confusing at first, but it actually makes a lot of sense.
+Consider the following:

-So, the general purpose of gradient descent is to minimize a function, with respect to one of its parameters (any parameter, BTW).
+The general purpose of gradient descent is to minimize a function, with respect to one of its parameters (any parameter, BTW).

 In linear regression, the function that we minimize is the loss $\mathcal{L}$, and the parameter that we choose is $\mathbf{\theta}$.